Click to toggle navigation menu.

 Tech E&O covers economic and financial harm resulting from technology failures.
 Product liability covers physical injury or property damage from a defective product.
 For AI systems embedded in physical devices such as medical equipment, autonomous vehicles, or industrial machinery, you may need both.

-Does Tech E&O cover open-source AI models we’ve built on top of?
+Does Tech E&O cover open-source AI models we have built on top of?

 This is an emerging area with limited case law.
 Carriers are evaluating it differently.
 If your product relies heavily on third-party or open-source foundation models, discuss this specifically with your underwriter to confirm how your policy responds to a claim that originates from a defect in the underlying model.